 Graduate Record Examination (GRE)

 Applicants must have taken the GRE within the last five years and direct the Educational Testing Service to submit official notification of the scores directly to Johns Hopkins University.
 Please note: JHU Institution code is 5332; Department code is 2503.
-Any application lacking GRE scores will be considered incomplete and will not be reviewed.
-The applicant must take the GRE no later than December.

 International applicants should visit the Office of International Services website for pertinent information.
 All application documents must be provided in English (either the original or translations of the original documents).